-The Harassment-Prevention Essentials program addresses a problem that takes a significant toll on employees' mental and physical health and on the health of organizations.
+The Harassment-Prevention Essentials for Managers program addresses, from a manager's perspective, a problem that takes a significant toll on employees' mental and physical health and on the health of organizations.
 Harassment is unfortunately a common occurrence.
-That's why it's important for all employees to understand what harassment is and to know how to deal with it.
+That's why it's important for managers and supervisors to understand what harassment is and to know how to deal with it.